Posted: 5/10/21 | May 10th, 2021

 Days 14–16: Memphis

 Today, we head to Memphis, which is just three hours away.
-Memphis is another historic city.
-It was a major stop on the Mississippi cotton-trade route and is now the home of blues music, incredible BBQ, and lots of history.
-Leave early though, so along the way, you can stop at the Civil War memorial for the Battle of Shiloh, as well as cut through small-town Tennessee.
+It is another historic city, a major stop on the Mississippi cotton-trade route, and now the home of blues music and incredible BBQ.
+Leave early though, so along the way you can stop at the Civil War memorial for the Battle of Shiloh, as well as cut through small-town Tennessee.